narensinghal/narensinghal/README.md

 - 👋 Hi, I’m @narensinghal
 - 👀 I’m passionate about technology, with unrelenting drive to solve deep complex problems.
 - 🌱 I’m currently learning how to balance my emotions and spend my time on this planet wisely.
-- 💞️ I’m looking to collaborate on good architecture and designs.
+- 💞️ I’m looking to collaborate on world-class system designs and architectures.
 - 📫 How to reach me - email.

 <!---